pramalin/quarkus-raspberry-pi/index.md

 ```

 ## GrallVM
 Quarkus support native compilation using GraalVM.
-However GraalVM distribution is not available for ARM processers yet.
+However GraalVM distribution is not available for ARM processors yet.

 ## Kubernetes